davidmerrick/Alfred-TriMet-Workflow/README.md

 # Configuration

-First, get an API key from [here](https://developer.trimet.org/appid/registration/).
+1. Get an API key from [here](https://developer.trimet.org/appid/registration/).

-Copy the `config.example.json` file to `config.json`.
+2. Copy the `config.example.json` file to `config.json`.
 Add your API key in the `trimetApiKey` field.
+3. Run `npm install` to install dependencies.

-Finally, configure the bus stops you're interested in, and add custom labels for them.
+4. Configure the bus stops you're interested in, and add custom labels for them.
 Invoke this workflow by typing, `bus`.

 Happy commuting!